The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 29 – 19570128

 My job at The News was the best and most enjoyable job that I ever had in all the years that followed.
 I look back over time at the News and feel just a little bit guilty when I think of certain “liberties” I took during the time I was working at The News.
 The News enjoyed a culture of freedom and a relaxed work environment, possibly because it was such a prosperous period financially in Adelaide at the time.
 The work that I had to do at The News was very specific.
 There was either a flood of work and at such times I was required to work overtime, or there was little or no work to do at all.

 I soon got into the habit of “doing my own work,” work “for the Truth” during the slack periods.
-I used to type up notes from the various Bible classes or type up my diary, because I couldn’t bear to sit and do nothing.
-No-one, not even Mr Barrow had a real problem with this, because it was considered that it was better for me to “look busy” in slack times, than to sit and read a book which would make people think that our department was “slack.”
+I used to type up notes from the various Bible classes or type up my diary because I couldn’t bear to sit and do nothing.
+No one, not even Mr Barrow had a real problem with this, because it was considered that it was better for me to “look busy” in slack times than to sit and read a book which would make people think that our department was “slack.”
 It only became a problem when Mr Barrow’s big toe was swollen and inflamed.
 At such times Mr Barrow would be irritable and “tetchy” and looking for something or someone to take his irritability out on.
 At such times, I was always available.
 He couldn’t be irritable with Joan because she was “perfection personified” and she would not have coped with being treated in any other than a dignified manner.
 I, however, had many flaws and on his bad days he would have a field day with me.

 Once he told me not to wear jumpers to work because they were a distraction to the men in the office!!!
 He really did!
 He called me into his office to tell me that.
 I was very upset for days afterwards and didn’t know what to do because jumpers were what I wore in winter and I couldn’t afford to change my clothing simply because Mr Barrow suffered from gout.
 Joan was very unhappy with Mr Barrow over this incident and she spoke to him about it and said that she thought his comment completely inappropriate.
 It was also on his bad days that he would notice and complain about me “doing my own work in work hours,” but when I would ask him what he suggested I do instead, to occupy the time when he was unable to find work for me to do.
-I asked him “would you like me to read a book?”
-No, he was not happy for me to read a book, so it was a “catch 22 situation,” which only emerged as a problem when his gout was playing up.
+I asked him “Would you like me to read a book?”
+No, he was not happy for me to read a book, so it was a “catch-22 situation,” which only emerged as a problem when his gout was playing up.

 I am sure the problem only existed because there were more people hired to work than were actually needed in the office.
 I am sure that Joan Schumacher could really have managed the work for both Mr Barrow and Mr Bill Briton Jones, but there would have been times when the workload would have been too much for her and so they hired me, an inexpensive junior, to make sure that valuable Joan was never overworked and could take holidays when she desired.
 In the 1950s, work was comparatively easy to get.
-An employee could leave a job today and generally be back in work within a week and there was not the job insecurity in the work place that exists today.
+An employee could leave a job today and generally be back in work within a week and there was not the job insecurity in the workplace that exists today.
 Work was plentiful and easy to get.
-Even without training there were plenty of jobs.
+Even without training, there were plenty of jobs.
 The 2nd World War was over and the whole of Australia was a hive of activity.

 1957 proved to be for me, “the best of times and the worst of times. ” It was a year of temptation for me.
 I was young, I was friendly and on the whole I had a cheerful and happy nature.
 I had been baptized, probably way too soon.
 The “world” was opening up to me, and my “human nature’ wanted to go in one direction whilst my growing love of God and the Truth was pulling me in another.
 It was a “year of conflict.”

-I had fallen “head over heels in love” with Bob Wiltshire, one of the advertising salesmen,and he with me, but because I would not accept his invitations to go to the movies with him (movies were not on the menu for newly baptized CDs) he assumed I did not care for him sufficiently to go on dates with him at all.
-I didn’t have the “nouse” to tell him my problem and suggest an alternative activity, such as to go for a drive or maybe to a young folk’s activity.
-(Years later I met up with Bob again.
 By this time he was Advertising Manager of Channel Seven.
-He invited me to meet him at this work, so I went to Channel seven and we had lunch together in their canteen.
+He invited me to meet him at this work, so I went to Channel Seven and we had lunch together in their canteen.
 He asked me what had happened all those years ago and when I told him what my problem had been then, he was dumbfounded.
 He said, “If you had told me then that you wouldn’t go to movies but would go for a drive, or wanted me to go to your Church, I would have gone anywhere with you because I really liked you! ” How young and naive I was in those days.)
-One day Bob turned up at work and announced that over the week end he had got engaged to his long-time girlfriend.
+One day Bob turned up at work and announced that over the weekend he had got engaged to his long-time girlfriend.
 I was distraught and utterly bereft.
 That news was bad enough, but to make things even more difficult for me , Bob’s engagement didn’t seem to stop him from paying me attention and I did not seem able to resist, so I soon found myself “in trouble big.”

 I think God, and the Southport Youth Conference, and the wise counsel of two of the hosts at the Conference, Stan and Sheila Bailey, “saved” me, by their wide counsel, from the fate I was inexorably heading towards, a relationship with a man who was soon to be married to someone else. .
-For months I had been saving up to go to the Southport Youth Conference, and so when the tension and temptation of seeing Bob every day at work was getting too much for me, I was soon in the air and flying to Koolangatta airport to attend the 1957 Youth Conference.
+For months I had been saving up to go to the Southport Youth Conference, and so when the tension and temptation of seeing Bob every day at work was getting too much for me, I was soon in the air and flying to Coolangatta airport to attend the 1957 Youth Conference.

 At the conference, I poured out my heart and all my confusion to the hosts, Stan and Sheila Bailey and they told me that there has always and ever been only one way out of the dilemma I found myself in.
 “Flee temptation” they advised me, “it saved Joseph, and it will save you.”
 When I returned to Adelaide I abruptly and firmly severed my ties with Bob, but even that was too hard for me.
-The only solution I soon found that worked was to resign my job and get right away from daily contact with Bob, even though it meant leaving my cushy job and my long-suffering bosses and my beautiful Joan Shumacker.
+The only solution I soon found that worked was to resign from my job and get right away from daily contact with Bob, even though it meant leaving my cushy job and my long-suffering bosses, and my beautiful Joan Shumacker.

-(Well years later, the News Limited Building burnt down, and by chance my husband, Jeff Berry was over the other side of North Terrace watching it burn.
+(Well years later, the News Limited Building burnt down, and by chance, my husband, Jeff Berry was over the other side of North Terrace watching it burn.
 There was a telephone box there so he rang me at home and gave me a “blow for blow” description of the “progress” of the fire.)

 News_Limtied_building_on_North_Terrace